LDS Church Family History Centres in SA

 in that the LDS will not facilitate any contact with the contributor.

-3. International Genealogy Index (IGI) and Welsh names
+3. Historical Record Collection (HRC) and Welsh names

-Unfortunately the IGI does not cope well with the transition
+Unfortunately the HRC does not cope well with the transition

 of Welsh patronymic naming to the English form of hereditary